jc-prg/birdhouse-cam/README.md

     @reboot /usr/bin/python3 /<path_to_script>/server/server.py --logfile
     @reboot /usr/bin/python3 /<path_to_script>/server/stream_video.py
     ```
-6. Examine logging message if there are any problems, see (1.6)
+6. Examine logging messages if there are any problems, see (1.6)

 #### (3) Hybrid installation